American Heritage School supports families through a five-step admissions process:

 As completed applications are received, American Heritage School contacts each family to set up interview.
 The prospective student(s) and both living parents should attend the interview together whenever possible.

 An academic assessment helps American Heritage School learn in what ways it can support the student and family.
-Typically given on Saturday mornings, tests vary in length from 30 minutes to 3 hours, depending on the grade-level of the prospective student.
+Tests vary in length from 30 minutes to 3 hours, depending on the grade-level of the prospective student.
 All families receive personal feedback within a few weeks following this assessment.
 Read more about our academic evaluation and expectations.

 Within 2-4 weeks of the academic assessment, admission letters detailing each child’s admission status are mailed to applying families.

 For more information, read our Priority Acceptance Policy.

 Families may request assistance from the school’s admissions office at any point in the enrollment process.
 We look forward to receiving your application!